Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

          process a fragment posted
          due to missing or incorrect init fragment, an HTTP 412 unfulfilled condition SHOULD be returned
-     10. In case a ingest source receives an HTTP 412 response, it SHALL resend [=ftyp=] and [=moov=] boxes
+     10. In case an ingest source receives an HTTP 412 response, it SHALL resend [=ftyp=] and [=moov=] boxes

 ## Requirements for live Media Source Failover ## {#failover_source}